 - Silicone baking mat

-- Candy Dipping Tool: if you have one, it is very helpful for coating the cookies with the white chocolate.
+Candy Dipping Tool: if you have one, it is very helpful for coating the cookies with the melted chocolate.
 Since I don’t have one of those, I just used a meat fork and a spoon.
 That worked pretty good.

-- Storage: Coated cookies stay fresh covered at room temperature for 3 days or in the fridge for up to 10 days.
-Freeze for 3 month.
+Storage: coated cookies stay fresh covered at room temperature for up to 3 days or in the fridge for up to 10 days.
+Freeze for up to 3 month.

-Taste: white chocolate and candy canes add sweetness to the cookies, but by using cocoa powder they do not turn out to sweet – they are perfect.
+Taste: white chocolate and candy canes add sweetness to the cookies, but by using cocoa powder for the cookie base they do not turn out to sweet – they are perfect.

 Texture: a soft cookie which is also crunchy thanks to the white chocolate coating and the crushed candy canes.